-Best known as a summertime fruit, peaches (Prunus persica L.) can be a juicy and healthful snack.
-Healthy "extras" like fresh fruit and vegetables can constitute up to 10% of your pet's daily caloric intake.
-Read on to learn more about the nutrients that your pet may obtain from peaches and what you need to keep in mind when giving them this fruit as a snack.
+Best known as a summertime fruit, peaches (Prunus persica L.) are a juicy and healthful fruit that you can share with your pet.
+Read on to learn more about the nutrients your pet may obtain from peaches and what you need to keep in mind when feeding them this fruit.

 Quick Facts on Peaches

-Peaches are believed to have existed even before humans did.1 However, its earliest recorded use dates back to 8000 B.P. in China, where they were considered an important fruit that symbolizes immortality in Daoist mythology2 and love in feng shui.3 Nowadays, peaches remain one of the most popular stone fruits, best enjoyed during the summer as a juicy snack.4
+Peaches are believed to have existed even before humans did.1 However, its earliest recorded use dates back to 8000 B.P. in China, where it was considered an important fruit that symbolized immortality in Daoist mythology2 and love in feng shui.3 Nowadays, peaches remain one of the most popular stone fruits, best enjoyed during the summer as a juicy snack.4

 Over the years, pet parents have also started sharing peaches with their animal companions, letting them enjoy not just its juicy goodness but also its beneficial nutritional content.
 Peaches come in white and yellow varieties, with a fuzzy surface that can be easily removed by rubbing the fruit with a paper towel.
 In this article, we'll discuss the nutritional content of yellow peaches (the most common type).5